All About Paralegals and Legal Assistants

 How do I Become a Paralegal or Legal Assistant?

-What education is needed to be a Paralegal or Legal Assistant?
+Education needed to be a Paralegal or Legal Assistant:

 More about our data sources and methodologies.